RBFraphael/localdothost/BUILDING.md

 At the end of the wizard, don't compile the installer yet.
 You need to apply some patches before.

-### Step 9 - Patch the installer script
+### Step 8 - Patch the installer script

 Add the following snippet to the script, right after the closing section of extracting all files, before the `Section -AdditionalIcons` line.
-Maybe it's located somewhere next to lines 7380 and 7390.
+Maybe it's located somewhere near to lines 7380 and 7390.

 ```nsis
 Section "post_install"